 We achieve this by running many community based projects including:

 - Digging Deeside, a weekly community gardening project, which offers basic gardening skills but more importantly a safe place to meet like-minded people.

-- MBS Fairs, a regular gathering of various alternative therapies, treatments and readers, run by a team of volunteers.
+- MBS Festivals, a regular gathering of various alternative therapies, treatments and readers, run by a team of volunteers.

 Listen to what some of our volunteers have to say: Click here to watch our volunteers talk about equality and diversity to ITV Wales News.

 RainbowBiz are looking for volunteers and individuals in our community with a variety of skills to remain a sustainable team of like minded people who want to share ideas, run various projects, and fundraise to benefit the local community.
 Please get in touch with us if you would like to get involved in any of our work.

 Our Digging Deeside volunteers were delighted to receive this National Award for the work this project has carried out in the local community.
 The project welcomes volunteers from all backgrounds of all abilities to get involved in growing vegetables, planting wild flowers and contributing to their local community.

 RainbowBiz CIC received this Award in acknowledgement of how the social enterprise has used the film Life Gets Better Together.
 The film was made by enterprise volunteers to explain their journey with RainbowBiz and how they support the LGBTQIA+ community.